Residency Program in Large Animal Medicine: Equine Emphasis

 First Year Program:

 - The resident will spend 11 months of the time in the Large Animal Medicine Service of the Veterinary Medical Teaching Hospital.
-The resident will develop an understanding of the general concepts of disease processes, case management and client communications in all large animal species.
-This will include clinic rotations through the equine in-house , food animal in-house, and equine field service sections of the large animal medicine service including regular night and emergency-weekend duties on a rotating basis.
+The resident will develop an understanding of the general concepts of disease processes, case management and client communications in all large animal species, including occasional camelids.
+This will include clinic rotations through the equine in-house , livestock in-house, and equine field service sections of the large animal medicine service including regular night and emergency-weekend duties on a rotating basis.
 The resident will have primary patient care responsibilities under the supervision of the senior clinician.
 This will include all routine cases as well as referred cases with specific medical problems.
-Although the emphasis is on the equine species, the case load will involve all large animal species presented with problems referable to all body systems.
+Although the emphasis is on the equine species, the case load will involve all large animal species being presented with problems referable to all body systems.
 The clinical exposure is designed to develop the broadest experience in large animal internal medicine.
 Full and complete competency in all routine and special diagnostic procedures shall be developed under the supervision of the senior clinician of the specific rotation.
 A primary objective of the first and the second year of the residency will be the development of clinical maturity and judgment.
 The resident will be provided with the opportunity to develop his/her teaching skills.
 One of the resident's major roles is that of clinical instructor.
 He/she will perform this duty in the clinical area by assisting in the tutorial teaching of junior and senior veterinary students, and...

 - conducting rounds.
 The resident will receive from supervising faculty guidance, advice, and assistance in the preparation and delivery of papers and lectures.